 Where we begin by discussing a concepts origins, influences, purpose and importance, to enable you to identify both a successful and unsuccessful design approach.

-Architectural concepts should primarily be generated from three key areas;
+Architectural speaking, concepts should (at least in part) primarily be generated from three key areas;

 - The Site – climate, orientation, views, access, context, history, use …site analyse

 - Design brief – client and building requirements, accommodation, and construction budget

 - Building typology – Building type and use